 The Company is exposed to interest rate risk since the Company's credit facilities are bearing interest at a variable rate (Note 8).
-If the interest rate had been one percent (1%) higher throughout the year ended December 31, 2015, the net loss would have increased by approximately \$11,600 (2014 - \$7,300).
+If the interest rate had been one percent (1%) higher throughout the year ended December 31, 2016, net income would have decreased by approximately \$24,700 (2015 - \$11,600).
 Interest rates for notes payable, bank loan payable and note payable-vendor loan are fixed.
+Therefore, there is no significant cash flow risk from interest rate movements.